Dating Tips For People Who Want A Great Relationship

 Love is not something that can be forced.
 The best relationships are often the ones that you kind of fall into, the ones you never see coming.
 This is why it is a better idea to venture out of your comfort zone and widen your social circle, rather than spending all of your time visiting dating sites or hanging out in singles bars.

-In the dating world, it is crucial to accept rejection as just another part of the process, both as the rejecter and the rejectee.
-If you are the rejectee, don't take it personally.
+In the dating world, it is crucial to accept rejection as just another part of the process, both as the rejecter and the rejected.
+If you are the rejected, don't take it personally.
 There may be something about you that the other person was looking for that you simply can't control.
-Maybe he or she wants to be with someone who is taller or shorter than you.
-Or maybe he or she can't overcome their issues well enough to be with someone quite yet.
+Maybe they want to be with someone who is taller or shorter than you.
+Or maybe they can't overcome their issues well enough to be with someone quite yet.
 This bears no reflection on you.

-If the person is overly blunt about their reasons for rejecting you, like they prefer girls with larger breasts, or men with smaller bellies, DO NOT, under any circumstances, even consider changing anything about yourself.
+If the person is overly blunt about their reasons for rejecting you, like they prefer girls with larger breasts, or men with smaller bellies, DO NOT—under any circumstances—even consider changing anything about yourself.
 You are perfect just the way you are, and someone will love you for it.
-If someone doesn't love you for who you are, then it isn't a good fit.
+It isn't a good fit if someone doesn't love you for who you are.

 Don't dwell on rejection, no matter whether you are on the giving or receiving end, but don't suppress your feelings either.
 Feel the sting, learn from it, and then move on.
 If you find you are more often on the receiving end than the giving end, take some time to reflect on how you have been presenting yourself to see if there is anything you may need to improve.